-- This SQL Server Guide gives you an overview of the significant differences between the new SQL Server databases and the Pervasive databases used in previous Sage Estimating releases. - The Installation and Administration Guide includes an overview of this release, installation instructions, and contact information. - The Release Notes provide details about new features, database changes, known issues, and fixes. - The Getting Started Guide provides an operational overview of the Sage Estimating software. - The Options Guide provides installation, setup, and operating instructions for each of the available Sage Estimating options, such as the OnScreen Takeoff Integrator or License Manager. - The Sage 100 Contractor Integration Guide describes how to integrate Sage Estimating with Sage 100 Contractor, making certain data in that program available in Sage Estimating, and it explains how to use the interface wizards to send proposals, budgets, and change orders you create in Sage Estimating to Sage 100 Contractor.
+- This SQL Server Guide gives you an overview of the significant differences between the new SQL Server databases and the Pervasive databases used in previous Sage Estimating releases. - The Installation and Administration Guide includes an overview of this release, installation instructions, and contact information. - The Release Notes provide details about new features, database changes, known issues, and fixes. - The Getting Started Guide provides an operational overview of the Sage Estimating software.

+- The Options Guide provides installation, setup, and operating instructions for each of the available Sage Estimating options, such as the OnScreen Takeoff Integrator or License Manager. - The Sage 100 Contractor Integration Guide describes how to integrate Sage Estimating with Sage 100 Contractor, making certain data in that program available in Sage Estimating, and it explains how to use the interface wizards to send proposals, budgets, and change orders you create in Sage Estimating to Sage 100 Contractor.

 Important!
-For current information about supported operating systems, Internet browsers, Microsoft® SQL Server®, and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article ID 111616, available at https://support.na.sage.com/selfservice/viewdocument.do?externalId=111616.
+For current information about supported operating systems, Internet browsers, Microsoft[®] SQL Server[®], and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article ID 116801, available at https://support.na.sage.com/selfservice/viewdocument.do?externalId=116801.
+The system requirements are the minimum for a computer running Estimating with one SQL Server instance.
+Running several other business programs with multiple SQL Server instances may affect the performance of your system.